Into Windows

 Method 1 of 4

-Step 1: In the Start/taskbar search box, type Personalize and then press Enter key to open the classic Personalization window.
+Step 1: In the Start/taskbar search box, type Personalize and then press the Enter key to open the classic Personalization window.

 Method 2 of 4